 Outer layer: The outer layer should be waterproof and windproof pants and jacket to protect you dry and from the elements.
 Oh, and don’t forget a beanie, stocking hat, or whatever they are called these days, along with gloves or mittens (GORE-TEX is a great option).

 For your feet, you can’t go wrong with a good pair of wool socks (Merino is excellent).
 Wool is the best insulation that keeps moisture away from your footsies.

 Choosing the right tent for 30-degree camping is essential to helping you stay warm.
-A good 3-season tent is a great option.
+An excellent 3-season tent is a great option.

-One of the major factors, when you are camping in cold weather, is to control condensation.
+One of the significant factors when you are camping in cold weather, is to control condensation.
 Like, condensation from breathing and body heat in general.

 This is where a good sleeping pad and sleeping bag come in (more on this in a bit).
 With a 3-season tent, you can “crack” the window or door to allow for ventilation (to help control moisture in the tent) while staying toasty in your sleeping bag.

-You don’t want to wake up with ice on the inside of your tent from heavy breathing all night.
+You don’t want to wake up with ice inside your tent from heavy breathing all night.